Kari Lake says she’ll decide on Arizona Senate run by year’s end

-Former Arizona GOP gubernatorial candidate Kari Lake on Wednesday said she will decide whether she’s running for Senate in the Grand Canyon State by the end of the year.
+Former Arizona GOP gubernatorial candidate Kari Lake said Wednesday she will decide whether she’s running for Senate in the Grand Canyon State by the end of the year.

 “I will make that decision by the end of the year, yes,” Lake said when asked on NewsNation’s “The Hill.”
 NewsNation is owned by Nexstar, which also owns The Hill.